-We are proposing a budget of £115.9m for 2024/25 to deliver all Elexon activity, including that for the Kinnect Programme, Helix Programme and MHHS Programme.
-This is an increase of £8.2m (7.6%) against the current year's budget of £107.7m.
-The £115.9m reflects the cost of the resources and third-party costs to carry out our work, as well as pass through costs for 2024/25.
-These increases are predominantly driven by the re-plan for the MHHS Programme, proposed by industry and approved by Ofgem.
+The Elexon Board has approved a budget of £119.0m for 2024/25.
+This has increased by £3.1m compared with £115.9m which was proposed in the draft plan published for consultation December 2023.
+The budget covers all Elexon activity including that for the Kinnect Programme, Helix Programme and MHHS Programme.
+The increase of £3.1m for 2024/25 compared with the budget initially proposed is due to the need to strengthen testing for both the end-to-end Half Hourly Settlement process and migration readiness, within the Helix Programme.
+The £119.0m budget for 2024/25 is an increase of £11.3m (10.5%) against the current year's budget of £107.7m.
+The £119.0m reflects the cost of the resources and third-party costs to carry out our work, as well as pass through costs for 2024/25.
+The increase in the 2024/25 budget compared with the 2023/24 budget is predominantly driven by the replan for the MHHS Programme, proposed by industry and approved by Ofgem.
+This impacts on costs for our Helix Programme and the MHHS Programme Implementation Manager role.

-The re-plan has pushed back MHHS implementation from October 2025 to December 2026.
+The re-plan will result in the start of migration of MPANs from April 2025, with the cutover to the new Settlement timetable being completed by December 2026.
+The replan has moved the completion of MHHS implementation from November 2025 to December 2026.
 We had previously anticipated that Helix Programme costs would reduce by 2024/25.
 However, we now require additional budget over the coming year as we assume that we will have to continue the re-working of previously developed code for the Helix services.
 This includes for example, any design changes that are needed during the MHHS SIT phase.
 For the MHHS Programme, the £3.8m increase for 2024/25 reflects a need to re-establish an appropriate level of contingency funding for the programme.
 Demand led and digitisation costs will decrease by £7.3m as Kinnect nears completion and there is a reduced level of demand led change as a result of the significant change associated with MHHS and Helix.
 Pass through Radio Teleswitch (RTS) costs will decrease by £0.9m resulting from decreased energy prices.
 Lastly, our BSC Regular activity costs have increased by £2.5m with £2.0m of this being attributable to cost indexation effects and the remaining £0.5m for known additions to support new activities for the DIP and CSM/ITSM systems.